WisconsinRobotics/WRover_Software_23-24/docs/setup_rover.md

 To begin with, you'll want to procure a Mars rover.
 The rover should have roughly the following hardware subsystems:

-* A Jetson Nano running Ubuntu 20.04
+* A Raspberry Pi running Ubuntu 20.04
-* A tank drive train, with both sides controlled by a single Basicmicro RoboClaw
+* A tank drive train, driven by Falcon 500 motors.
-* A central camera mast with an RSTP-compatible IP camera
+* A central camera mast with a USB camera
 * A GPS unit (TODO: get exact gps model)
 * An inertial measurement unit (TODO: get exact imu model)
 * A radio system (e.g. an antenna) for communicating with the base station radio
 * A swappable module for the robotic arm, which includes:
   * A 6-DOF robotic arm driven by continuous motors controled by RoboClaws
     * (TODO: describe the exact motor/encoder configurations on the arm)
-  * Two IP cameras pointed at the end effector
+  * Two USB cameras pointed at the end effector
   * A mechanical gripper driven by a linear actuator
 * A swappable module for autonomous navigation, which includes:
-  * A SICK LIDAR unit (TODO: get exact lidar model)
+  * A LIDAR unit (TODO: get exact lidar model)
 * A swappable module for the planetary science analysis suite, which includes:
   * (TODO: describe science module)

-## Preparing the Jetson Nano
+## Preparing the Raspberry Pi

 ### Flashing Ubuntu 20.04

-You'll want to start by flashing the Jetson Nano's SD card with Ubuntu 20.04 "Focal Fossa".
+You'll want to start by flashing the Raspberry Pi's SD card with Ubuntu 20.04 "Focal Fossa".

-Because NVIDIA only officially supports Ubuntu 18.04 on the Jetson Nano, you'll have to use a [custom third-party image built for 20.04](https://forums.developer.nvidia.com/t/xubuntu-20-04-focal-fossa-l4t-r32-3-1-custom-image-for-the-jetson-nano/121768).
-Once you've downloaded the image, you can use a tool such as [balenaEtcher](https://www.balena.io/etcher/) to flash it to the SD card.
+Canonical distributes server versions of Ubuntu 20.04, these can be deloyed to an SD card via the Raspberry Pi.

 After re-inserting the SD card, you'll want to boot up the Jetson Nano and complete the first-time setup for Xubuntu, which can be done with an external monitor and keyboard.
 Make sure you set the user account's name to `wiscrobo`!